plainbanana/lapis/README.md

 - Have fun!!

 ## Known issues (?)
-- Live TV : GR only
+- Live TV : guide from Gracenote : GR only but very convenient. guide from `/epg.xml` : GR/BS/CS available.
-- Program guide : provided by Plex (GR only)
+- Program guide : provided by Plex (GR only). `/epg.xml` is not fully functional EPG, but GR/BS/CS available.
-- Recording : It may works but can not watch at web console.
-It seems that CM removal does not works
+- Recording : It may works.
+It seems that CM removal does not works??